eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 403 hoard points.
-Your 'A Cloth of Shining' has 197 polish power left. `
+You polished 'A very prize like prize' by 42 and now it is worth 442 hoard points.
+Your 'A Cloth of Shining' has 158 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 414 hoard points.
-Your 'A Cloth of Shining' has 186 polish power left. `
+You polished 'A very prize like prize' by 77 and now it is worth 519 hoard points.
+Your 'A Cloth of Shining' has 81 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 78 and now it is worth 492 hoard points.
-Your 'A Cloth of Shining' has 108 polish power left. `
+You polished 'A very prize like prize' by 34 and now it is worth 553 hoard points.
+Your 'A Cloth of Shining' has 47 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 27 and now it is worth 519 hoard points.
-Your 'A Cloth of Shining' has 81 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 562 hoard points.
+Your 'A Cloth of Shining' has 38 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 37 and now it is worth 556 hoard points.
-Your 'A Cloth of Shining' has 44 polish power left. `
+You polished 'A very prize like prize' by 14 and now it is worth 576 hoard points.
+Your 'A Cloth of Shining' has 24 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 562 hoard points.
-Your 'A Cloth of Shining' has 38 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 574 hoard points.
-Your 'A Cloth of Shining' has 26 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 587 hoard points.
+Your 'A Cloth of Shining' has 13 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 585 hoard points.
-Your 'A Cloth of Shining' has 15 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 588 hoard points.
+Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`